Activate push notifications

 With conditional automation systems, the car will be able to drive autonomously over long distances in certain traffic situations, such as on motorways.
 The driver, however, must be able to take over control within a few seconds, such as at road construction sites.

-BMW research vehicles have been testing highly automated driving on public roads for several years now, with the goal of reaching the consumer market in 2021.
+BMW research vehicles have been testing highly automated driving on public roads for several years now.

 Fully Automated Driving